 Museum founders Anna and Charles Taft were devoted supporters of music in the community.
 The Taft Museum of Art continues that tradition with a variety of concerts throughout the year, including the Chamber Music Series, the Fall Jazz Series, and Taft Sessions.
-Most concerts are free and open to the public.
+ALL concerts are free and open to the public.
 Join us!

-FREE.
+All concerts are FREE.
 No reservations taken.
-Information: (513) 684-4515.